hoangvo1902/Machine-Learning/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), so feel free to use, modify, and distribute the code.
+This project is licensed under the University of Science, VNU, so please use it only as material instead of commercial purpose.

 ## Acknowledgments